karlseguin/liquid/readme.md

     //OR
     template, _ := liquid.ParseString(someStringTemplate, liquid.NoCache)

-Alternatively, you can provide your own `liquid.Cache` implementation which could implement expiry and other custom features.
+Alternatively, you can provide your own `core.Cache` implementation which could implement expiry and other custom features.

 ## Configuration